snowman-repos/book/account_managers/README.md

 * Conveying expertise / educating the client
 * Documenting

-Given this list, you might want to ask the following questions, or similar, to asses the client's opinions of how you and your team have handled the project:
+Given this list, you will want to formulate questions that asses the client's perception of how you and your team have handled the project in this context.
+For example:

+* Did we fulfill the following requirements...
+* To what extent have the deliverables met the expectations set in our original proposal [1-5]
+* To what extent were we on shedule?
+How happy were you with the time we took to deliver each stage of the project?
+[1-5]
+* How happy were you with the project updates I sent?
+Were they frequent enough?
+Detailed enough?
+* To what extend do you feel you fully understand the strategic decisions we made?
+[1-5]
+* How happy are you with the [code/design/something else] documentation we provided?
+* How likely are you to recommend us / engage us again?
+[1-5]
-*
+* Any other comments?

-Note that these questions are specific and measurable.
+These questions should be specific and measurable.
 As you get more project notches on your client management bedpost, you will be able to review and consider your own performance.